sap-tutorials/Tutorials/tutorials/productconfiguration-ui5-app-create/productconfiguration-ui5-app-create.md

 ### You will learn
   - How to use SAP API Business Hub's productivity tools for developers (like sandbox environment and code snippet generator) to easily test cloud services
   - How to use SAP Cloud Platform's trial environment and SAP Web IDE to build a small SAPUI5 application
-  - How to orchestrate and use the different APIs of the configuration and pricing services
+  - How to orchestrate and use the different APIs of the Variant Configuration and Pricing services